-William Anstee, very likely a Flamstead Anstee, was born in 1873 in Marylebone to parents John Anstee and Margaret Costello (see Research Note below).
-Unfortunately we cannot locate the 1881 Census, which is a major source of our inability to definitively connect this family into the wider Anstey pedigree, however we know that at some point pre-1891 William became a sailor.
+William Anstee, a Marylebone Anstee, was born in 1873 in Marylebone to parents John Edward Anstee and Margaret Costello; he was brother to fellow Anstey Hero Frederick Anstee.
+Unfortunately we cannot locate him in the 1881 Census but we know that at some point pre-1891 he became a sailor.

 According to the 1891 ‘England & Wales Merchant Navy Crew Lists‘ William was an Ordinary Seaman aboard the ship ‘Bessie‘ from July 1891 to December 1891.
 His previous ship had been ‘Guiding Star‘, also in 1891.

 [Note: Likely the same person is the ‘William Anstee’ (b 4 November 1871 Marylebone according to his Service Record) who joined the Royal Navy in January 1888 (Service Number: 144080 – presumably joining as a ‘Boy’) and served until 26 January 1889 until he was “discharged at shore Chatham own request“]